timoh6/GenPhrase/README.markdown

 GenPhrase has currently two built-in wordlists: english.lst (default) and diceware.lst.
 You can add/remove/combine wordlists as you like.
-However, keep in mind the paragraph below.

-All the words in wordlists should be lowercase words.
-Each word must contain at least 3 characters, and should be clearly different from each other (Diceware wordlist is an exception).

 More about the original english wordlist via Openwall: http://cvsweb.openwall.com/cgi/cvsweb.cgi/Owl/packages/passwdqc/passwdqc/wordset_4k.c?rev=1.5;content-type=text%2Fplain